baezortega/mutree/README.md

  1. __Adapting the input__

-    The input FASTA alignment is transformed to PHYLIP format and the sequences are relabelled so that they are compatible with the tools employed by the pipeline.
+    The input FASTA alignment is transformed to PHYLIP format and the sequences are relabelled so that they are compatible with the tools employed.

  2. __Maximum likelihood tree construction__

     RAxML is used to build a maximum likelihood (ML) phylogenetic tree from the input alignment.
 This is by far the most expensive step of the pipeline.
 By default, rapid bootstrapping (with an extended majority­rule consensus tree stop criterion) is performed prior to the ML tree search, which employs a GTR substitution model plus a Gamma model of rate heterogeneity (`-f a -m GTRGAMMA -# autoMRE -x 931078 -p 272730` configuration; see the [RAxML manual](http://sco.h-its.org/exelixis/resource/download/NewManual.pdf)).
 However, custom RAxML options can be specified through the muttree `-r` option.
-Custom options must be specified between quotes (e.g. `-r "-m GTRGAMMA -# 10 -p 12345"`), and must include all the options required for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.
+Custom options must be specified between quotes (e.g. `-r "-m GTRGAMMA -# 10 -p 12345"`), and must include all the options required for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be modified.

  3. __Rooting the tree__